isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 </p>
 <p></p>
 <p>Only shortlisted candidates will be notified by phone/email regarding
-the date of the relevant selection test or interview.
+the date of the relevant selection test/audition/interview.
 Selection tests will be held from 21 Jul to 13 Aug 2025.&nbsp;All applicants will be informed via email of the outcome of their application from 25 Aug to 4 Sep 2025.</p>
 <p></p>
 <p>For further enquiries, you may also contact the school at <strong>6475 8711</strong> or